Light Pollution in Norfolk

 A series of star count surveys carried out by CPRE, together with the Campaign for Dark Skies has shown that light pollution is spreading across the county and fewer and fewer areas in Norfolk can be considered truly ‘dark’.
 This increase in light pollution results from an acceleration in the rate of development and a proliferation of security lighting.
-View this year’s Star Count survey results to see how light pollution is affecting your area.
+View 2019’s Star Count map below to see how light pollution is affecting your area.

 CPRE Norfolk actively campaigns to reduce light pollution in the Norfolk countryside.
 We work with planners, councils, architects, Norfolk Constabulary, the Highways Agency, lighting engineers, businesses and householders to ensure they are aware of the problems caused by unnecessary, inappropriate and excessive lighting and, by applying our recommendations, know how to take steps to address these problems.

 Download CPRE Norfolk – Reducing Light Pollution Campaign Leaflet for more information on our work to reduce light pollution in Norfolk.

 Download CPRE Norfolk – Light Pollution 10 Case Studies which gives ten specific examples of our engagement with the planning system and lighting bodies in Norfolk.

 Download CPRE Norfolk – Security Lighting and Light Pollution which gives examples of how we are engaging with the issue of lighting and security.